SavasAtt/Detect-Track-and-count-objects-in-live-videos-using-YOLOv5-and-ByteTracker/README.md

 # Detect-Track-and-count-objects-in-live-videos-using-YOLOv5-and-ByteTracker
  This project includes two COLAB notebooks (Train and Test) for detecting, tracking and counting falling bolts and nuts in live videos.
+We use YOLOv5 in this project.  the 'Train Notebook' is used for training the YOLOv5 model for 50 epochs.
+The trained model is also provided in this repository (best_model_YOLOv5s.pt) and it colud be used directly in 'Test Notebook' which contains necessary codes and libraries for tracking and counting objects using a pre-trained YOLO model and ByteTracker.
+The tracking process is done using ByteTrack method in 'Test Notebook'.
+The dataset is consists of three subsets (train - test - valid) in mp4 video format.  the train dataset (train.mp4) is 4 min long while test and valid videos are 1 min long for each.
+The annotations related to each dataset is provided in JSON format.
+All Colab notebooks and datasets are provided in this repository and Colab Notebooks.

+In 'Test Notebook' we can observe the trained model performance in different formats (PT, ONNX an TensorRT).
+Also we calculating the FPS, Max FPS and Mean FPS for each format.